apoishi/trybe-to-do-list-docker/README.md

 # To do List Docker

-## 💻 About the project
 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />
+## 💻 About the project

 This repository contains a full-stack application: a to do list!
 This application needs to be containerized to work.
 I have developed the configuration files for each specific front: Front-end, Back-end and, for a test application that validates if the applications are communicating.

 Project developed at Trybe, as part of their Back-end curriculum.

-The Back-end and the Front-end were developed by Trybe, and the configuration files for Docker were developed by me.
+The Back-end and the Front-end were provided by Trybe, and the configuration files for Docker were developed by me.

 ## 🚀 Built with
 > This project were developed using the following technologies

 - Docker

-## 📌 Skills
+## 👩🏻‍💻 Skills

 >In this project I have developed the following skills